-Nuclei with filled major shells of protons or neutrons exhibit an energetically favorable configuration, resulting in an extra stability compared to neighboring nuclei with only partly filled shells.
+It should be obvious that nuclei with filled major shells of protons or neutrons exhibit an energetically favorable configuration, resulting in an extra stability compared to neighboring nuclei with only partly filled shells.
 The magic numbers manifest themselves in many observed nuclear properties, such as masses, particle separation energies, nuclear charge radii, electric quadrupole moments, and so on.
-For example, Figure 1.12 shows the difference of the measured ground-state atomic mass excess from its mean value that is calculated using a smooth semiempirical mass formula.
-At the locations of magic neutron numbers, the atomic mass excess is qualitative features only.
-This holds specifically for states with $N \ge 4$ , where the level order differs for protons (which are subject to the Coulomb interaction) and neutrons.
-(Reprinted with permission from Brussaard and Glaudemans (1977).
-Copyright by P. J. Brussaard.)

-Figure 1.11 Approximate sequence of single-particle states for identical nucleons (protons or neutrons).
-The magic numbers (given in boxes on the right-hand side) appear at the energy gaps and correspond to the cumulative number of nucleons up to that state.
-The level pattern represents smaller, resulting in a smaller atomic mass and a larger binding energy according to Eqs.
-(1.2) and (1.10).
-Another example will be given later in connection with neutron capture cross sections (Figure 5.67).
+As an example, Fig. 1.11 shows the difference of the measured ground-state atomic mass excess from its mean value that is calculated by using a smooth semiempirical mass formula.
+At the locations of magic neutron numbers, the atomic mass excess is smaller, resulting in a smaller atomic mass and a larger binding energy according to Eqs.
+(1.2) and (1.9).
+Another example will be given later in connection with neutron capture cross sections (Fig. 5.61).
 Such observations provide unambiguous evidence for the shell structure of nuclei.
-As will become apparent in Section 5.6, the synthesis of the heavy elements is strongly influenced by the magic neutron numbers of $N=50,\,82,\,$ and 126.
-It has to be emphasized again that the magic numbers as they are observed in nature can be reproduced only if a strong spin-orbit coupling term is introduced into the independent-particle potential.
+As will become apparent in Section 5.6, the synthesis of the heavy elements is strongly influenced by the magic neutron numbers of N = 50, 82, and 126.
+It has to be emphasized again that the magic numbers as they are observed in nature can only be reproduced if a strong spin-orbit coupling term is introduced into the independent-particle potential.